dumbledorearmy/GettingCleaningDataCourseProject/CodeBook.md

     Please note - Variable name starting with "t" denotes time variable and "f" denotes freqency variable.
-    Variable name ending or containing "Mean" is the mean value for that variable and ending or containing "Std" is the standard deviation value for that variable
+    Variable name ending or containing "Mean" is the mean value for that variable and ending or containing "Std" is the standard deviation value for that variable.
+    '-XYZ' is used to denote 3-axial signals in the X, Y and Z directions.

         tBodyAccMean-XYZ
         tBodyAccStd-XYZ